Introducing the Dyop®

 (Below is a static image of the initial screen for the Dyop Visual-Impairment Test.)

-Note that there are now FIVE Dyops on the screen but only ONE of them is spinning.
+Note that when the test starts, there will be FIVE Dyops on the screen but only ONE of them is spinning.

-Click the arrow adjacent to that spinning Dyop to indicate its spin direction.
+Click the arrow adjacent to that next spinning Dyop to indicate its spin direction.

 (Below is a static image of the response screen for the Dyop Visual-Impairment Test.)